 This guide is intended to be a resource for students enrolled in the Master's in Sports Industry Managementprogram at the School of Continuing Studies.
-It will help you find research sources related to your topic--just use the tabs across the top of this screen to find the most relevant information.
+It will help you find research sources related to your topic--just use the tabs in the left column of this screen to find the most relevant information.

 If you need assistance, don't hesitate to contact the SCS Library.

 Provides access to indexing and full text for academic, popular, and trade journals relating to sports and the sports industry.

 Indexing and full text articles in sport administration, facility design & management, sport law & legislation, coaching and training, officiating, college & university sport, individual and team sports, intramural & school sport, sports medicine, sport & exercise psychology, physical education, health education, corporate wellness, sports science, sport history, sport engineering, sport sociology, sport tourism, recreation and leisure studies, sports and disabled populations, movement science, physical therapy, and other related fields.